• Skip to main content

 I’ve always been drawn to the sort of gun the local gun stores don’t stock.
 I like revolvers.
 And lever guns.
 A couple of times I’ve had my local gun shop special order a gun for me.
 They’ll usually bend over backwards to find what you’re looking for.

-But I’ve also bought online, a number of times.
+But I’ve also bought a number of guns online.
 And it always went smoothly, to the point that it never occurred to me to write this post.
 I purchased through GunBroker.com twice with no hiccups.
-Got that .22 magnum revolver I was talking about – a North American Arms Black Widow that’s very hard to come by – from Guns.com.
+Got that .22 magnum revolver I was talking about – a North American Arms Black Widow that was very hard to come by locally – from Guns.com.
 That transaction was smooth as butter.
-And I picked up a revolver for my wife through BudsGunShop.com.
+And I picked up a revolver as a purse gun for my wife through BudsGunShop.com.
 Again, seamless.

 Sometimes It’s Not Seamless